bbauska/W3Cx-5of5/README.md

 Just to remind you, an HTML table uses different tags.

-The most common is \<table\> for defining the table, \<tr\> is for a
+The most common is &lt;table&gt; for defining the table, &lt;tr&gt; is for a
 row: table row (tr),

-Inside a row, you\'ve got \<td\> for table data (td), and you can have also table body, and so on.
+Inside a row, you&apos;ve got &lt;td&gt; for table data (td), and you can have also table body, and so on.

 We recommend you to go to the HTML5&CSS Fundamentals course for having a full survey of HTML tables.

 So here, I defined a table with a header, and 3 rows.
-And we\'ll see how we can use some functions from the API for inserting a row or deleting a row.
+And we&apos;ll see how we can use some functions from the API for inserting a row or deleting a row.

-So it\'s very easy.
+So it&apos;s very easy.
 First, you need to get a reference on the table, so put an id on your table.

-Here, I\'ve the table as for id "myTable".
+Here, I&apos;ve the table as for id "myTable".
 So we use query selector "#myTable" to get a reference on the table.

 Then, using the table object, you can use different methods that are